Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question -27

 Your company creates a web application.
-You need to recommend a solution that automatically sends to Microsoft Teams a daily summary of the exceptions that occur in the application.
+You need to recommend a solution that **automatically sends to Microsoft Teams a daily summary of the exceptions that occur in the application**.

 Which two Azure services should you recommend?